JoineryHQ/cadetsviews/README.txt

   * None: The default state when none of the above states are relevant for this participant record.

+### "auditionhub" library

+This library consists of CSS and JavaScript files that aim to provide customized behavior on the "AuditionHUB" view:

+* Insert a "Download csv" button that links to a CSV download of the filtered view results.
+* Move the views result header (which reports total records found) to below the filter form.

 ## Configuration:

 Configuration is defined through variables in Drupal's settings.php.
 Available